 Women's Basketball vs. San Francisco - 1/24/15 Photos by Jeff Golden

 Women's Basketball USMC Team Building Exercise on Jan.
 5, 2015

 Women's Basketball vs. Cal Poly - 11/21/14 Photos by Jeff Golden

 West Coast Conference basketball at Gersten Pavilion as Hazel Ramirez sets career assist record.

-Alexis Mezzetta begins her second season on the LMU women's basketball staff in 2013-14 and her first as the associate head coach.
+Alexis Mezzetta begins her third season on the LMU women's basketball staff in 2014-15 and her second as the associate head coach.